ninetz/Fix-Windows-Timer-Resolution/README.md

 # FixWindowsTimerResolution
 Sets the windows timer resolution to 1 ms, down from the default 15,6ms.
-Makes the system overall more responsive and prevents stuttering ( Especially suspectible to stuttering are games ).
+This makes the system more responsive overall and likely prevents stuttering or microsttuters from happening in the first place.

 Only one instance of this program can run at a time.